-Medicaid is an medical assistance program that helps provide access to health care for families with low-income and individuals.
+Medicaid is a medical assistance program that helps provide access to healthcare for families and individuals with low-income.
 Medicaid also helps aged and disabled people with the rising cost of nursing facility care and other health care expenses.
 Eligibility is usually based on the family’s or individual’s income.
 The state and federal government share the costs of the Medicaid program.

 In Florida, the Agency for Health Care Administration (AHCA) is responsible for Florida Medicaid.
 Eligibility is determined either by the Department of Children and Families (DCF) or the Social Security Administration (for SSI recipients).

 Department of Children & Families (DCF) Determines Eligibility

 To be eligible for Florida Medicaid, you must be a resident of the state of Florida, a U.S. national, citizen, permanent resident, or legal alien, in need of health care/insurance assistance, whose financial situation would be characterized as low income or very low income.

 The application process is open year-round and may take weeks to process from the time the application is submitted.